Pratvi27/PatchTST/README.md

 - A. Zeng, M. Chen, L. Zhang, and Q. Xu.
 "Are Transformers effective for time series forecasting?"
 AAAI, 37(9), 2023.

 - H. Wu, J. Xu, J. Wang, and M. Long.
 "Autoformer: Decomposition Transformers with auto-correlation for long-term series forecasting."
 NeurIPS, 2021.

+## Acknowledgements
+This project was completed as part of CS5782: Introduction to Deep Learning (Spring 2026) at Cornell University, under the instruction and grading oversight of the course staff.
+The project was a collaborative effort by Kayla Yang, Pratvi Shah, and Nile Chen.
+We thank the original PatchTST, iTransformer and DLinear authors for open-sourcing their code and data loaders, which served as the foundation for our unified evaluation harness.